-Blue Lobelia is herbaceous and perennial, with toothed alternate leaves, growing to about one and half metres in height.
+Blue Lobelia is herbaceous and perennial, with toothed alternate leaves, growing to about 1.5 metres in height.

 The stems are erect, though frequently branched.